civboot/fngi/README.md

-That language is fngi, a language inspired primarily by FORTH and C. It is implemented in a miniscule amount of C (fewer than 2-3k lines) and contains all the bells and whistles you might want form C, as well as an absurdly powerful macro system that can mutate it's own syntax at runtime -- literally it can built itself into a new programming language while it runs.
+That language is fngi, a language inspired primarily by FORTH and C. It is implemented in a miniscule amount of C (fewer than 2-3k lines) and contains all the bells and whistles you might want from C, as well as an absurdly powerful macro system that can mutate it's own syntax at runtime -- literally it can built itself into a new programming language while it runs.